ali-izhar/machine-learning/learning/probability/README.md

 $$PDF = \frac{1}{\sigma \sqrt{2\pi}} e^{-\frac{1}{2}(\frac{x - \mu}{\sigma})^2}$$

 where $\mu$ is the mean and $\sigma$ is the standard deviation.
-The mean is the center of the distribution, while the standard deviation is the measure of the spread of the distribution.The Gaussian distribution is parameterized by the mean and standard deviation.
+The mean is the center of the distribution, while the standard deviation is the measure of the spread of the distribution.
+The Gaussian distribution is parameterized by the mean and standard deviation.
 If $X$ is a random variable with a Gaussian distribution, then $X \sim \mathcal{N}(\mu, \sigma)$.
-The CDF of the Gaussian distribution cannot be expressed in terms of elementary functions.
-However, it can be expressed in terms of the error function, which is defined as:
+The CDF of the Gaussian distribution doesn't have a closed analytical expression, therefore, the closed formula uses a function called the Gaussian error function, denoted as $\text{erf}$.
+The CDF of the Gaussian distribution is defined as:

 $$y = F(x) = \frac{1}{2} \left[ 1 + \text{erf} \left( \frac{x - \mu}{\sigma \sqrt{2}} \right) \right]$$